 Table of Contents

-Correct date conversion in Excel is paramount for several reasons.
+So, Correct date conversion is important for several reasons:

 Excel’s Serial Number Format Explained